The proponent of this guide is the U.S. Army Medical Department Activity.

 Located at Guthrie Ambulatory Health Care Clinic, the Patient

-you in many areas to include requesting copies of medical records
+in many areas to include requesting copies of medical records (Release of

-The Casualty Office personnel will forward LOD paperwork to PAD when
+Casualty Office personnel will forward LOD paperwork to PAD when ready.

 PAD hours of operation:

 Monday thru Thursday, 7:00 am to 4:00 pm (closed from 12:00 pm to 1:00

 Located at Guthrie Ambulatory Health Care Clinic.
 This office provides a